Project-AWeSoMe-UvA/BERTopicPipelineAwesome/README.md

 ## Overview

-This repository contains a complete pipeline for topic modeling of TikTok hashtag data using BERTopic.
-The project processes ~5.3 million TikTok videos, extracts topics from hashtag patterns, and provides tools for topic validation and analysis.
+This repository contains an overview of the complete pipeline for topic modeling of TikTok hashtag data using BERTopic in What’s on Their For You Page?
+A Large-Scale Computational Approach to Analyzing Adolescents’ TikTok Archives Through Hashtag Topic Modeling.

 ## Features

-- Preprocessing pipeline for TikTok hashtag data
+- Preprocessing TikTok hashtags for topic modeling
-- Two-stage BERTopic modeling (main + outlier processing)
+- Two-stage BERTopic modeling for topic discovery
-- Topic merging and hierarchical categorization
+- Topic merging and hierarchical categorization based on human labels
-- Quantitative evaluation (coherence, diversity metrics)
+- Quantitative & qualitative evaluation (coherence, diversity metrics)
-- Qualitative evaluation
 - Manual coding sheets

-## Anonymization note

-Please note that the notebooks below will only reproduce some outputs if certain, sensitive files are saved in the directory, and those files are missing because sensitive data files cannot be shared publicly.
+## Note on sensitive data

+This repository only functions as a resource to review outputs and scripts that were run to produce results of What’s on Their For You Page?.

-Within the notebooks, original output that contains sensitive data was erased, and some outputs are retained only for inspections, and can only be reproduced by researchers who hold the sensitive data files or are reproduced with your own data.
+Output and files that contained sensitive data were erased/removed.
+Notebooks are retained for inspection, and can only be reproduced by researchers who hold the sensitive data files or are reproduced with your own data.

+## Want to model your own data?

+Please refer to our [repository for a reusable pipeline](https://github.com/Project-AWeSoMe-UvA/BERTopicReusablePipelineAwesome), where you can supply and easily model your own data!

-## Installation
+## Installation of this project

 ### Prerequisites Fuzzy Matching (Script 0)

-- An SQLite `tiktok_database.db` file
+- An SQLite tiktok_database.db file
 - Python 3.11, PyArrow downgraded to v20.0

-### Prerequisites BERTopic (Script 1-5)
+### Prerequisites BERTopic (Script 1-4)

 - Python 3.10.18
 - CUDA-capable GPU (recommended: NVIDIA GeForce RTX 3070 Ti)